3F/web.vsSBE/Scripts_&_Commands/SBE-Scripts/Components/UserVariableComponent.md

 #[var name = $([System.String]::Format("{0} - {1}", "      ", "test"))]
 ```

 You can to escape evaluation of this sequence with a '$' symbols if needed.
-For more details see in [MSBuild](../../MSBuild)
+For more details see with [MSBuild](../../MSBuild)